He was aware that he was still a child: Cultural references

 According to the writer Dennis Redmond, the character of Naoko Akagi is modeled after William Gibson's novel Neuromancers character Marie Tessier-Ashpool.
 In the scene in which Seele interrogates Fuyutsuki, the members of Steele are presented as monoliths, a reference to the monoliths in Stanley Kubrick's movie 2001: A Space Odyssey (1968) and Arthur C. Clarke's short story The Sentinel.
 According to Wired magazine, Neon Genesis Evangelion shares with 2001: A Space Odyssey the theme of human evolution and the discovery and investigation of a prehuman civilization "whose power men seek to harness at the cost of their survival".
 Seele believes humanity must evolve at all costs, which is what 2001: A Space Odyssey monoliths allow.
 According to the Japanese academic Yasutaka Yoshimura, the reference to the monoliths in 2001 is just one of many references in the series to 1960s design.
 The series staff also compared Seele to Freemasonry.
+Anno conceived Seele as a group of petty, irritating people who do nothing but criticize and complain until they ultimately cease to be human.
+Gainax had already featured similar characters in Royal Space Force: The Wings of Honnêamise (1987), Gunbuster, and Nadia.

-Yūichirō Oguro, editor of the unofficial extra materials from the Japanese home-video editions of Neon Genesis Evangelion, noted Nerv is similar to SHADO, an organization in the British television series UFO; the episode also recalls the "Confetti Check A-O.K." episode of UFO, in which Commander Straker recalls the founding of the organization.
-In one scene from the episode, during Fuyutsuki's reminiscences, it is revealed he taught metaphysical biology or metabiology at a university.
+Writer Alexandre Marine interpreted a scene in which Shinji sees Yui's experiment from a glass as a reference to a similar scene from Sailor Moon S episode "Next in Line".
+Animator Yūichirō Oguro, editor of the unofficial extra materials from the Japanese home-video editions of Neon Genesis Evangelion, noted that Nerv is depicted like SHADO in the installment, an organization in the British television series UFO; the episode also recalls the "Confetti Check A-O.K." episode of UFO, in which Commander Straker recalls the founding of the organization.
+In one scene from the episode, during Fuyutsuki's reminiscences, it is revealed that he taught metaphysical biology or metabiology at Kyoto university before the Second Impact.
 The name is a reference to the branch of philosophy called metaphysics, whose designation comes from a book of the same name by the Greek philosopher Aristotle.
+The term genome biology is also mentioned.